 Mobile & Touchless Ticketing

-Fans are asked to use our mobile ticketing or print-at-home options.
-Tickets will be sent directly to your phone, where fans can enter the ballpark through our touchless ticket scanners, which will allow guests to enter the stadium faster and safer.
+Fans are asked to use mobile ticketing or print-at-home options.
+Tickets will be sent directly to phones, and fans can enter the ballpark through touchless ticket scanners, which will allow guests to enter the stadium faster and safer.

 All game-day staff will participate in online training prior to working their first shift.
 The training will review all safety measures being implemented at the ballpark.
 Employees will be required to self-evaluate for COVID symptoms prior to leaving for work.
 The Sea Dogs will use the embedded self-checker code available on the CDC website

 A complete list of Hadlock Field COVID-19 health & safety protocols is available at seadogs.com.

 Editor's Note: The video below aired March 26, 2020.